hpdobrica/digital-garden-public/What should I Monitor.md

 When setting up [[Monitoring]] for a system that is able to output A LOT of metrics, it's often hard to determine which of these we should be monitoring.

-If not sure where to start, covering [[The Four Golden Signals of Monitoring]] is typically a good place to start.
+If not sure where to start, covering [[The Four Golden Signals of Metric Monitoring]] is typically a good place to start.

 Some general tips:
 - Don't shy off from recording "the same metric" in different places – if you don't track both how slow your database server is, and how slow your application perceives it to be, you will not be able to tell a database issue from a network issue.
 See [[Where to Collect Metrics]].